 I am now entering my eighth day of no bike riding.
 Regular readers will find this unusual.
 Not as much as I do.
 Unfortunately, I have come down with a bronchial infection that completely wipes out my energy.
 It started last Sunday during Chicago’s famous Bike the Drive ride.
 I wrote about Bike the Drive earlier this year.
 I rode the last eight miles of the ride last week against the wind while fighting a fever.
-It was a v e r y long eight miles – the dog rides in her basket, so we are talking about a 50 pound bike.
+It was a v e r y long eight miles – the dog rides in her basket, so we are talking about me propelling a 50 pound bike.
 When I got home I slept for three hours, but that was just the beginning.
+For the next few days, fighting a fever I did not know if it was night or day.
 I wasn’t able to get to the doctor until Wednesday.
 By then the fever had gone, but the coughing and low energy remained.
 Because it is viral there isn’t any medicine I can take to fight it.

 My biggest problem these days, besides getting some walking in, is the annoying cough spasms.
 I found the following cough remedies at Medical News Today for anyone else who may be suffering from a summer cold.